Akinolaaa/trans-fat/README.md

 There worker server picks up the job from the queue to begin transcoding.
 Relevant data/metadata are pulled from the database as well `transcodeStatus` to track process and ensure retry-safe jobs.

+A cron job to remove/delet abandoned upload chunks in the S3 will be added to the worker manage storage.

 The transcoding process goes as thus;

 1. The video is streamed from the miniobucket and written in a temporary folder on the local worker server in a temp directory